harrison314/BouncyHsm/Doc/BuildPkcs11Lib.md

 The compiled library is named `BouncyHsm.Pkcs11Lib-x64.so`.

 ## Makefile parameters
-To facilitate building for other platforms (ARM, MAC OS), it is possible to parameterize the makefile:
+To facilitate building for other platforms, it is possible to parameterize the makefile:
 - `CC` - for compiler, default is `clang`,
 - `ARCH_FLAGS` - for architcture, default is `-m64`,
 - `EXTRA_FLAGS` - for extra compilation flags.